Verlag der Buchhandlung Walther Konig, 2019

 “I don’t want to exhibit something to someone, but rather the reverse: to exhibit someone to something.” - Pierre Huyghe

 In 2018, French artist Pierre Huyghe held the solo exhibition UUmwelt at the Serpentine Gallery in London.
-In this exhibition, the eponymous work UUmwelt was presented through multiple LED screens, displaying images reconstructed by deep neural networks based on the brain activity of viewers.
-Participants recalled specific images, and their brain activity was captured by an fMRI scanner; this data was then used to generate new visual images, thereby exploring the relationships between humans, animals, and technology.
-This further highlighted Huyghe’s skill in creating environments that merge living beings, surroundings, technology, and audience behavior, emphasizing the dynamic and unpredictable nature of the work, and constructing an ever-changing ecosystem.
+In this exhibition, the eponymous work UUmwelt was presented on multiple LED screens, displaying images reconstructed by deep neural networks from viewers’ brain activity viewers.
+Participants recalled specific images, and their brain activity was captured by an fMRI scanner.
+These data were then used to generate new visual images, thereby exploring the relationships between humans, animals, and technology.
+This further highlighted Huyghe’s skill in creating environments that merge living beings, surroundings, technology, and audience behavior, emphasizing the dynamic and unpredictable nature of his works while constructing an ever-changing ecosystem.

 Created in 2014, Human Mask also fully expresses the connections and boundaries between humans and animals, technology and nature, interpreting the complex relationships among them.
 This work is a video inspired by the Fukushima nuclear disaster.
-The protagonist of the film is a monkey wearing a traditional Japanese human mask and dressed in a maid’s outfit, performing repetitive and mechanical actions in an empty restaurant.
-In human culture, the animal is no longer a “natural” being, but is forced into the world and systems of humans, thereby questioning how these boundaries influence our perception and behavior.
+The protagonist is a monkey wearing a traditional Japanese human mask and a maid’s outfit, performing repetitive and mechanical actions in an empty restaurant.
+In human culture, the animal is no longer a “natural” being but is forced into the world and systems of humans.
+The work thus raises questions about how these boundaries influence our perception and behavior.

-This publication, in addition to documenting the artist’s creative development over the past decade, also includes a dialogue with Hans Ulrich Obrist, Artistic Director of the Serpentine Gallery, as well as discourses by art historian Dorothea von Hantelmann on works created during this period.
-The paintings, diagrams, floor plans, texts, and reference images in the book also fully present the process of Huyghe’s creation.
+This publication, in addition to documenting the artist’s creative development over the past decade, includes a dialogue with Hans Ulrich Obrist, Artistic Director of the Serpentine Gallery, as well as discourses by art historian Dorothea von Hantelmann on works created during this period.
+The paintings, diagrams, floor plans, texts, and reference images in the book fully present the process of Huyghe’s creative process.